MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 QIR is based on the popular open-source [LLVM](https://llvm.org/) compiler.
 LLVM  is a collection of modular and reusable compiler and toolchain technologies that has been adapted by a wide set of languages.
 QIR specifies a set of rules for representing quantum constructs in LLVM, however it does not require any extensions or modifications to LLVM.
 For more information about LLVM-based compilers, see [this Gitbook about mapping to LLVM IR](https://mapping-high-level-constructs-to-llvm-ir.readthedocs.io/en/latest/README.html).

 The fact that LLVM is the underlying toolchain means that QIR is naturally able to process both classical and quantum logic.
-This feature is essential for hybrid quantum–classical algorithms, which have become increasing important for applications of quantum computing.
+This feature is essential for hybrid quantum–classical algorithms, which have become increasingly important for applications of quantum computing.

 For more information, see [QIR Specification](https://github.com/qir-alliance/qir-spec).
 If you are interested in compiler tools and projects leveraging QIR, please take a look at these [QIR repositories](https://github.com/qir-alliance#contributing).